Shark Navigator Vacuums Review

-The Shark Navigator Zero-M Lift-Away Speed is currently the leading Navigator vacuum and has the largest dustbin capacity compared to all the latest Shark uprights, even the full-size models.
+The Zero-M Navigator Lift-Away Speed is currently the leading Navigator vacuum and has the largest dustbin capacity compared to all the latest Shark uprights, even the full-size models.

-The Zero-M cleaner head is a new feature that removes tangled hair from the brushroll as you vacuum, which means you don’t need to pull out the scissors and remove it yourself, most of the time.
+The Shark Zero-M cleaner head is a new feature that removes long hair wrap from the brushroll as you vacuum, which means you don’t need to pull out the scissors and remove it yourself, most of the time.

-There are 4 versions of this vacuum, and the only difference between them is which attachments are included, and their color.
+There are 4 versions of this vacuum, and the only difference between them is which attachments (to clean hard to reach places and for maneuvering around furniture) are included, and their color.

 - ZU560 – Blue – Duster Crevice Tool, Hair Removal Multi-Tool